redmer/sparql-query-runner/docs/index.md

 The prefixes are used in three places:

 - When exporting quads to abbreviated serialization formats, like Turtle or Trig.
-- To expand CURIEs of `with: only-graphs:` and `with: target-graph:` arguments if those use known prefixes.
+- To expand CURIEs of `with: only-graphs:` and `with: into-graph:` arguments if those use known prefixes.
 - To add prefix definitions with _inline_ SPARQL Update and Construct queries.
   If an inline query has a line starting with `PREFIX`, no prefixes are inserted.
   Queries loaded from a file need to supply their own prefix definitions.